offbynull/learn/Math/input/input.md

     9 = ●●●●●●●●●
     ```

+    These are the digits and their values.

- 2. Then, calculate the value for each index of the string 572.
+ 2. Then, calculate the value for each index of the whole part.
 The algorithm for determining the value of each index is...

     ```
     index_values = []